brandlewco/blumberg-law/content/pages/blog/penalty-for-impersonating-a-member-of-the-military-in-arizona.md

 colors: colors-a
 date: '2021-07-16'
 excerpt: >-
-  Learn about the legal repercussions for impersonating military members in the state of Arizona, Including felony fraud charges.
+  Learn about the legal repercussions for impersonating a military member in the state of Arizona, Including felony fraud charges.
 featuredImage:
   type: ImageBlock